dblindrepo/VDT/README.md

 # VDT: A Vietnamese Dependency Treebank via Semi-Automatic Annotation

 This repository presents **VDT**, a Vietnamese dependency treebank constructed through a semi-automatic pipeline designed to balance scalability with linguistic rigor.
 The treebank is converted from phrase-structure trees (Penn Treebank format) into dependency graphs following the CoNLL-U format, using a rule-based converter developed specifically for Vietnamese.
-To ensure annotation quality and structural consistency, the automatically converted dependency graphs edited through rigorous manual annotation.
+To ensure annotation quality and structural consistency, the automatically converted dependency graphs were edited through rigorous manual annotation.

 ---

 ## Overview

 Vietnamese is a highly analytic language with no morphological inflection, making standard Universal Dependencies (UD) labels insufficient to capture its full syntactic range.
 VDT addresses this by introducing a label set of **83 dependency relations**, organized into five functional groups: subjects-related, objects-related, complements-related, modifiers-related, and extended labels.
-The label design accounts for language-specific phenomena including Sino-Vietnamese syllables, diverse classifier nouns, and the language’s highly analytic nature.
+The label design accounts for language-specific phenomena including Sino-Vietnamese, diverse classifier nouns, and the language’s highly analytic nature.

 The treebank contains **10,418 sentences** split as follows: